theNewDynamic/oregonsadventurecoast.com/content/sitepages/great-winter-adventure-getaway.md

 * Coupon have No Cash Value and gratuities are not included.
 Please tip your guide and/or waitstaff appropriately.
 * $50 Coupons will be accepted at the Outfitters and Restaurants listed above and on the inside cover of the Coupon Booklet you will receive when you check into your hotel.
 Coupons good toward the cost of a fishing charter, an ATV rental or tour, a kayak rental, or dining out.
 * If your purchase is more than $50, you will be responsible for the remainder of the costs.
 If your purchase is less than $50, unfortunately, you will forfeit the remainder of the coupon as change cannot be given.
+* *Note: adventure excursions may be cancelled due to no fault of the provider, due to inclement weather, small craft advisories, and other issues beyond the control of either the provider or the hotel.
+Refunds will not be provided on hotel stays if adventures are cancelled and guest decides to leave early.
+Vouchers are good through March 31, 2026.*